REFORMATION IN CHURCH LEADERSHIP

 The Scripture amply affirms this truth.

-Until there is a spiritual reformation in the present Church leadership we should not expect a true revival in the Church.
+Until there is a spiritual reformation in the present Church leadership we should not expect a true reformation in the Church.
 Why?

 Because ungodly or corrupt leaders can only produce or give rise to ungodly or corrupt followers!